So you’re broke and you think it’s not fair, right? And you can’t help but wonder why am I poor? when everyone around you seems to be rich.

 Move From Why Am I Poor To Saving Money

-You won’t be rich tomorrow, but what you will be is one step closer to no longer being broke and one step further away from that poor mindset that has been holding you back.
+How do you get rich if you’re poor?
+You won’t be rich tomorrow by taking action today.
+But what you will be is one step closer to financial stability and one step further away from the constant thought of “why am I so poor?” that has been holding you back.

 Start working on the things you can control right now, like your grocery budget, what you get your credit card out for, tracking what you spend your money on.